 The surprise of the police, only days later on September 27, Eric Copple, the now-husband of Adriane’s friend Lily Prudhomme, turned himself in for the murders of Leslie Mazzara and Adriane Insogna.

-Camel Turkish Gold was Copple’s brand.
-Fearing capture was only a matter of time, Copple confessed to his family and new wife, who convinced him he needed to turn himself in.
+Camel Turkish Gold was Copple’s preferred brand.
+Fearing his capture was only a matter of time after the police released the information about DNA and the cigarettes, Copple confessed to his family and new wif, who convinced him he needed to turn himself in immediately.
 They even accompanied him to the police station to do so.

 “Eric didn’t seem stressed or depressed,” says a family friend.
 “He was just a normal guy.”

-No motive has ever officially been released for the murders, with Copple himself unable to justify or explain his actions – telling police during interviews that he could barely remember what happened.
-However, the most likely theory believed by authorities is that Copple felt threatened by his then-fiance Lily’s close friendship with Adriane Insogna; that he somehow feared Lily spending time with Adriane would come between his relationship with his future wife.
+No motive has ever officially been released for the murders, with Copple himself unable to justify or explain his actions.
+He told police during interviews that he could barely remember what happened.
+However, the most likely theory believed by authorities is that Copple felt threatened by Lily’s close friendship with Adriane Insogna; that perhaps he feared Lily spending time with Adriane would interfere in his relationship with his future wife.

 Adriane, police believe, died as she went to Mazzara’s rescue after hearing her friend’s screams.
 She scratched and hit at Copple – which left his blood at the scene to be matched to the cigarette butts – before he overpowered her.